First Year: Foundations

-Internship opportunities available in Portland are focused around organizations that serve multiple aspects of the urban experience.
-Some examples of recent internship placements include: Oregon Health and Science University, the National Institute for Health, the Smithsonian, the Portland Art Museum, the Multnomah County Library, and Mercy Corps.
+Many Internship opportunities are available in Portland and nationally, with organizations that address multiple aspects of the urban experience.
+Some examples of recent internships include: Oregon Health and Science University, the National Institutes for Health, the Smithsonian, the Portland Art Museum, the Multnomah County Library, and Mercy Corps.

-Urban Honors runs global seminars abroad just for Honors students every year.
-We have traveled to the highlands of Nicaragua to study sustainable development.
-Other trips include exploring global cities in Vietnam, understanding Urban forestry in Bosnia and examining the legacy of Rome in Germany.
+The Honors College runs global seminars just for Honors students every year.
+We have traveled to the highlands of Nicaragua to study sustainable development, explored global cities in Vietnam, studied urban forestry in Bosnia, and examined the legacy of Rome in Germany.

 Fourth Year: Research and Thesis

-Students will have the opportunity to take a short thesis prospectus course through the Honors College as well as earn research credits in their majors.
-Additionally, students will work together throughout the year of their thesis research to better understand the public dimensions of their work.
+Students are required to take a thesis prospectus course through the Honors College, and will work together throughout the year of their thesis research to better understand the public dimensions of their work.
 Part of their end-of-year defense will be to invite community partners and other public participants to discuss the implications of their work.